Frequently asked questions.

 -

 A: Every lesson in Abiding Wild is rooted in Biblical faith and values.
 Our team weaves Scripture and devotionals throughout the science content .
-For example, each weekly unit includes a short devotional that ties the nature topic back to God as Creator, plus intentional Scripture memory verses and even songs to help kids hide God’s Word in their hearts .
+For example, each weekly unit includes a short devotional that ties the nature topic back to God as Creator, plus intentional Scripture memory verses to help kids hide God’s Word in their hearts .
 You can be confident that while your children study insects, weather, or stars, they’re also growing in faith – the curriculum constantly points back to Christ in a natural, age-appropriate way.

 -

 A: Abiding Wild is a Christ-centered, nature-based homeschool curriculum created for children roughly Pre-K through 6th grade .
-It’s built for both individual families and homeschool co-ops, offering open-and-go weekly lessons that require minimal prep.
+It’s built for both individual families and homeschool co-ops, offering open-and-go lessons that require minimal prep.
 If you’re a homeschooling mom seeking a faith-filled, hands-on program, Abiding Wild provides an all-in-one solution to explore God’s creation with your kids in a fun and engaging way.
 (In short, it’s ideal for Christian families who want to learn together – from the kitchen table to outdoor adventures.)

 -

 A: Interactive, hands-on learning is at the core of Abiding Wild.
-Each weekly unit is packed with activities that spark curiosity and get kids involved: exciting science experiments, nature journaling prompts, arts and crafts projects, and even outdoor explorations are common every week .
+Each unit is packed with activities that spark curiosity and get kids involved: exciting science experiments, nature journaling prompts, arts and crafts projects, and even outdoor explorations are common in our units .
 For example, during a lesson on butterflies your kids might build a butterfly feeder, do a simple science experiment on insect life cycles, create artwork inspired by butterfly wings, and record observations in a nature journal.
 This multi-sensory approach means children aren’t just reading about God’s creation – they’re experiencing it firsthand, which makes learning both fun and memorable (and keeps those active hands busy!).

 -